-Shaheen Pasha participated in the Tedx UMass Amherst Professor Showcase on Monday, Nov.
+Shaheen Pasha was a speaker in the Tedx UMass Amherst Professor Showcase on Monday, Nov.
 25. In a talk called "What's Your Story?"
 Pasha talked about how her personal story fits into a journalism career that has spanned three continents.

 Madeleine Blais spoke this past Saturday on a panel at the Boston Book Festival as part of the promotion for Houghton Mifflin's "Our Boston: Writers Celebrate the City They Love," edited by Andrew Blauner.
 She was taped alongside Mike Barnicle, Leigh Montville and Lesley Visser for WBUR's Morning Edition with Bob Oakes.
 Proceeds from each book sold will be donated to the Boston One Fund.

 Brian McDermott wrote about his experience teaching the first Massive Open Online Course (MOOC) at UMass Amherst for the current issue of UMass Magazine.

 Brian McDermott, Steve Fox and Razvan Sibii have been nominated for this year's Distinguished Teaching Award.
 Karen List and Nick McBride have won the award in the past.